print page

 Key Areas of Support

-In addition to promoting the implementation of the curricula in different KLAs/subjects, linkages between SBSS and curriculum initiatives, including national education, values education, STEAM education, and Chinese culture, will also be strengthened to enhance the effectiveness of schools in implementing related cross-curricular projects.
+In addition to promoting curriculum planning and implementation in different KLAs/subjects, linkages between SBSS and various curriculum initiatives, including national education, values education, STEAM education, Chinese culture, self-directed learning and catering for learning diversity, will also be strengthened to enhance schools’ effectiveness in implementing related cross-curricular projects.